CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/using-audio-video-in-a-session.md

 :::caution

 - Audio, video and screen sharing capabilities require WebRTC to be enabled in your browser.
 If you have disabled WebRTC, you must enable it to use these capabilities.
-- If using CodeTogether on-premises, and you find that chat works, but audio, video and screen sharing does not, you *may* need to set up a TURN server on your intranet.
-Please read [this document](/on-premises/turn-server.md) for details.
+- If using CodeTogether on-premises, and you find that chat works, but audio, video and screen sharing do not, you *may* need to set up a TURN server on your intranet.
+See [A/V with a TURN Server](/on-premises/turn-server.md) for details.
 :::

 ### Audio Only Guests